Agents including Mendes and Raiola vow to fight FIFA transfer reforms | Goal.com

 Agents including Mendes and Raiola vow to fight FIFA transfer reforms

-High-profile agents such as Jorge Mendes and Mino Raiola are among a group who are set to fight reforms from FIFA, who are proposing to cap agents' fees.
+High-profile agents such as Jorge Mendes and Mino Raiola are among a group who are set to fight reforms from FIFA, which is proposing to cap agents' fees.

 Mendes, who represents the likes of Cristiano Ronaldo and Jose Mourinho, and Raiola, who boasts Paul Pogba and Zlatan Ibrahimovic among his clients, were among 200 of the world's biggest football agents in attendance as the Association of Football Agents (AFA) met in north London.

-World football's governing body also believe that the agent of the selling club should receive a maximum of 10% of the fee.
+World football's governing body also believes that the agent of the selling club should receive a maximum of 10% of the fee.

-The reforms, which were announced in September, have caused outrage within the UK-based agent's trade association, who insist they are in favour of increased transparency, checks and regulation, but not a cap on their earnings.
+The reforms, which were announced in September, have caused outrage within the UK-based agents' trade association, which insists it is in favour of increased transparency, checks and regulation, but not a cap on earnings.

 "FIFA say a lot of things and mostly they are not correct," Jonathan Barnett, who represents Gareth Bale among others, told reporters after Wednesday's AFA meeting.